 If you have a medical card, you can get prescription medicines free of charge.

-There is a prescription charge of €2 for each item, up to a maximum of €20 per month, for each person or family.
+For persons under the age of 70 years there is a prescription charge of €2 for each item, up to a maximum of €20 per month, for each person or family.

 We give refunds every 6 months to those who have paid over the monthly limit.

 To avoid paying charges above the monthly limit you should register for a family certificate and give this to your pharmacist.

 The certificate lists all the members of your family so the pharmacist knows to not charge them over the limit.

 Children in care